Medium/phantomjs/README.md

 Troubleshooting
 ---------------

+##### Installation fails with `spawn ENOENT`

+This is NPM's way of telling you that it was not able to start a Node process.
+It usually means Node is not on your PATH, or otherwise not properly installed.

+##### Installation fails with `Error: EPERM` or `operation not permitted`

+This error means that NPM was not able to install phantomjs to the file system.
+There are three major reasons why this could happen:

+- You don't have write access to the installation directory.
+- The permissions in the NPM cache got messed up, and you need to run `npm cache clean` to fix them.
+- You have over-zealous anti-virus software installed, and it's blocking file system writes.

 ##### Installation fails with `Error: read ECONNRESET` or `Error: connect ETIMEDOUT`

 This error means that something went wrong with your internet connection, and the installer